Medicare → MDPP Implementation Resources

 This page contains the following topics:

-1. MDPP Webinars and Resources
+2. MDPP Resources

-3. MDPP and Health Care Providers
+5. MDPP and Health Care Providers

-MDPP Webinars and Resources
+MDPP Resources

 CDC, CMS, AMA, NACDD, and other partners have worked collaboratively to host various informational webinars and learning opportunities geared towards promoting the MDPP.
-Please note that the resources below were developed for a specific technical assistance opportunity and often include titles and dates associated with that purpose; however, they can and should be used by any MDPP supplier interested in learning more about how to be successful offering the MDPP.
+Please note that the resources below were developed for a specific technical assistance opportunity and often include titles and dates associated with that purpose; however, they can and should be used by any potential or existing MDPP supplier interested in learning more about how to be successful offering the MDPP.

-The table below is organized by topic and lists the webinars with accompanying resources for each category.
+The tabbed table below is organized by topic and lists the webinars with accompanying resources for each category.

 Billing and Claims